NZNO nurses’ strikes planned for 2 and 4 September 2025

 The National Public Health Service is responsible for:

-- promoting safe environments and good health practices in early childhood centres and kōhanga reo
+promoting safe environments and good health practices in early childhood centres, kōhanga reo, schools and kura kaupapa

 Full information about National Public Health Service and what they do is on the Health NZ website.